Does Trade Credit also Cost?

-The statement “trade credit has no explicit cost” is a misleading statement.
+The statement “trade-credit has no explicit cost” is a misleading statement.
 It is only partially correct.
 The trade credit is free only till the discount period.
-Not only free, it has an additional advantage of the discount.
-After the discount period till the net period, not taking benefit of discount allowed by the supplier is clearly an opportunity cost of trade credit.
-Other costs, under certain situations, include loss of goodwill, the cost of administration and accounting, loss of suppliers etc.
+Not only free, but it also has an additional advantage of the discount.
+After the discount period till the net period, not taking benefit of the discount allowed by the supplier is clearly an opportunity cost of trade credit.
+Other costs, under certain situations, include loss of goodwill, the cost of administration and accounting, loss of suppliers, etc.

 The cost of Trade Credit till the Discount Period

-If the payment is made on or before the last day of the discount period, the buyer will benefit by the amount of discount received i.e. 2% of bill amount.
-Therefore, there is no cost but there is an additional benefit of 2%.
+If the payment is made on or before the last day of the discount period, the buyer will benefit from the discount received, i.e., 2% of the bill amount.
+Therefore, there is no cost, but there is an additional benefit of 2%.

 Approximate Annual Cost of Trade Credit after the Discount Period

-If the payment is made after the discount period till the net period, the benefit of discount will not be gained.
+If the payment is made after the discount period till the net period, the benefit of the discount will not be gained.
 That loss of gain is the cost of trade credit for this period.
-In other words, we are forgoing the discount of 2% for enjoying the credit of say 20 days.
-The annualized cost of such credit is 37.2% which will obviously be less than the bank borrowings.
+In other words, we are forgoing the discount of 2% for enjoying the credit of, say, 20 days.
+The annualized cost of such credit is 37.2% which will be less than the bank borrowings.

 How to Calculate the Cost of Trade Credit is explained with the help of the following formula

 Cost of Trade Credit (after Discount Period)=(% of Discount)/(100-% of Discount)×365/(Payment Date-Discount Period)